iobroker-community-adapters/ioBroker.openknx/README.md

   * .... -> this is used by script to generate a new entry, copy after a new release
   * npm run release major/minor/patch major.minor.patch
 -->

+### **WORK IN PROGRESS**

+-   feature: use common.type boolean for 1 bit enum instead of number import enum with one bit as common.type mixed and not strict as number

 ### 0.4.5 (2022-12-19)

 -   bugfix in knx lib: make dpt2 not an enum datatype